Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 07-26-2022

 Ginseng’s use in traditional Chinese medicine dates back centuries.
 Although many of the purported benefits require further study to confirm the medical viability, potential ginseng tea benefits or other forms of ginseng consumption include:

-- Boosting your brainpower – Ginseng may also help to enhance your brain function, memory, and cognition.
+- May help to support brain function – Ginseng may also help to enhance your brain function, memory, and cognition.
 Some improvement in quality of life and behavior may also result in those suffering from cognitive decline, although further studies on a larger scale are needed.

-- Improving energy levels – Data collected from a few studies indicates that daily doses of ginseng over an eight-week period may have provided some relief from some of the fatigue associated with cancer treatment.
+- Improving energy levels – Data collected from a few studies indicates that daily doses of ginseng over an eight-week period may have helped to increase energy levels.
 However, additional research is needed to draw conclusions about the potential energy-boosting benefits of ginseng for others.

 How Can You Use Ginseng?